-Origin: Calculated in the Level 1B code after the scan-by-scan values of the Bit QA from appearing in the MCST QA database, which uses this attribute.
+Origin: Calculated in the Level 1B code after the scan-by-scan values of the Bit QA

 Flags have been determined.
 For all bits except bit 11 (day mode bands at night flag), the value is that of the last scan.
 For bit 11, there must be at least 15 scans within the granule having a value of 1 in order to set the bit in this attribute to 1.
 The logic for bit 11 was devised to prevent "false positives"